What Is a Doula?

-A doula is a non-medical companion who provides emotional and physical support to the birthing woman during your pregnancy and childbirth.
+Doula is a Greek word that means a woman who serves.
+These days, the term refers to a non-medical companion who provides emotional and physical support to the birthing woman during pregnancy and childbirth.
 A doula may also provide support to the partner and family.

 Most doula-client relationships start a few months before the baby's due date.
 During this period, the doula develops a relationship with the mother and takes an active role in creating a birth plan.

-During the delivery of the baby, doulas are in close proximity with the mother.
-During this period, they provide comfort using pain-relief techniques like breathing, relaxation, massage, and laboring positions.
+During the delivery of the baby, doulas are in close proximity with the mother, providing her comfort using pain-relief techniques like breathing, relaxation, massage, and labouring positions.
 They will also encourage an active participation from the partner.

 Depending on the needs of the birthing mother, doulas may perform several roles: